gytis-ivaskevicius/linux-gpu-debug-helper/arch/gaming/steam_troubleshooting.md

 ### Blurry text and graphics with Xwayland and HiDPI {#blurry_text_and_graphics_with_xwayland_and_hidpi}

-When Steam runs as an [Xwayland](Xwayland "Xwayland"){.wikilink} client under a compositor that uses [HiDPI](HiDPI "HiDPI"){.wikilink} scaling, you may find that Steam and games are rendered at half resolution and then upscaled to fit the HiDPI screen.
+When Steam runs as an [Xwayland](Xwayland "wikilink") client under a compositor that uses [HiDPI](HiDPI "wikilink") scaling, you may find that Steam and games are rendered at half resolution and then upscaled to fit the HiDPI screen.
 This results in blurry graphics.

-One option is to run Steam under a nested [gamescope](gamescope "gamescope"){.wikilink} compositor.
+One option is to run Steam under a nested [gamescope](gamescope "wikilink") compositor.
 Install the `{{Pkg|gamescope}}`{=mediawiki} package:

 `$ gamescope -f -m 1 -e -- steam -gamepadui`